tosmartak/medmodr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# medmodr Package: Iterated Moderation and Mediation Analysis at Scale
+# medmodr Package: Systematic moderation and mediation analysis in R.

 <!-- badges: start -->